MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/backlogs-overview.md

 ::: moniker-end

-From these views, you can reparent items, both those that you own and those owned by other teams.
+From these views, you can re-parent items, both those that you own and those owned by other teams.
 However, you can't reorder items that another team owns.

 This enables management teams to focus on high level features and epics, and development teams